MedeaMelana/JsonGrammar/README.md

 coordsProps = duck coords . prop "lat" . prop "lng"
 ```

-Here `duck coords` quickly wraps (or unwraps, depending on the direction) the
+Here `duck coords` wraps (or unwraps, depending on the direction) the two
-two matched `Float` properties in their own `Coords` constructor before
+matched `Float` properties in their own `Coords` constructor before continuing
-continuing matching the other properties in an object.
-Function `duck` is a
+matching the other properties in an object.
+Function `duck` is a combinator
-combinator that makes a grammar (`coords` in this case) work one element down
+that makes a grammar (`coords` in this case) work one element down the stack.
-the stack.
-Here it makes sure the top values can remain `Object`s, which is
+Here it makes sure the top values can remain `Object`s, which is needed by
-needed by `prop`.
+`prop` to build/destruct JSON objects one property at a time.

 What is important to note here is that not only can we express mappings with
 different nestings, we can also capture this behaviour in its own grammar for